vVCU-as-CNF/website/docs/architecture.md

 ## Components

-Our architecture has 6 main components: the VCUs (both the OBUs and RSUs), the messaging network, the orchestrator, the MECs, the manager and the Grafana dashboards.
+Our architecture has 6 main components, as shown in Figure 7: the VCUs (both the OBUs and RSUs), the message brokers, the orchestrator, the MECs, the manager and the Grafana dashboards.

 ### OBUs and RSUs

-The OBUs and RSUs are the physical component that we are creating a DT for.
+The OBUs and RSUs are the physical components that we are creating a DT for.
 They generate data continuously and publish it to a network of message brokers.

-For each of these objects we instantiate its corresponding digital twin, which gathers all the information regarding its object and forwards it to our user-interface.
+For each of these objects, we instantiate its corresponding digital twin, which gathers all the information regarding its object and forwards it to our user-interface.

 ### The Messaging Network

 The messages in the network are organized by topics, relating both to the sender’s identity and geographic location, and each DT fetches their respective data from them.
 This includes both data related to its physical counterpart and the surrounding stations to enable cooperation.

 ### Orchestrator

 The orchestrator is the component that handles the lifecycle of the digital twins.
 It orchestrates their deployment and management and the resources needed to run these, like network connectivity and virtual machines.

-It contains an instance of OSM and it is constantly running and available.
-We will not get into much detail on how OSM works, later in the report its functioning is explained more in-depth.

-A brief simplification would be the OSM allows our solution to control the digital twins that are or must be deployed and instantiated while handling the related network and infrastructure aspects.
-Therefore, it is easy to understand how the orchestrator plays a key role in our solution.
+This orchestrator would consist of a MANO software.
+MANO is an architectural framework that can coordinate the deployment of cloud-based applications.

 ### MECs